chronicqazxc/ViewControllersContainer/README.md

 ![](./ChildViewControllers.gif)

 ## Architecture
-Used MVC for simple pattern simple architecture, this demo just focused on `ChildViewController` & `Data transition` practice.
+In order to keep demo as simple as possilbe, I adopt MVC as the architecture design, this demo focused on demostrate the usage of `ChildViewController` & properly `Data transport`.

 ## Concept
 **How to put multi-view controllers inside a UIView?**